MicrosoftDocs/windows-itpro-docs/education/windows/edu-themes.md

 ## How to use the education themes

-Once the education themes are enabled, the device will download them as soon as a user signs in to the device.
+Once the education themes are enabled, the device downloads them as soon as a user signs in to the device.

 To change the theme, select **Settings** > **Personalization** > **Themes** > **Select a theme**